Rule Book for Christian Bible Quizzing (CBQ)

 - Any word that is a conjugation, alternate tense, or alternate singular versus plural word of an otherwise acceptable word

-The QM ignores articles.
+The QM ignores articles and prepositions.

 Should the text identify a person of the Trinity, the quizzer must provide a name of that same person.
 Should the text include a specific title of a person of the Trinity, the quizzer must provide the specific title.